Stefanos Tsitsipas: “My goal is to create the best possible memories, on and off the court”

 So after the Australian Open, how long did it take you to feel a little better?

 “I am still a little upset, to be honest.
 I haven’t forgotten about it, it still lingers in the back of my mind.
 The important thing is to move on from this situation and see it as a positive moment in my career, as I try to achieve bigger things day by day.
 I’ve set some big goals and I know I will have opportunities to do something better next time.
-All I have to do is go out on the court every day and train, so that I can find ways to improve and play these opponents on a more equal footing, so that I don’t face such difficulty in the future.”
+All I have to do is go out on the court every day and train so that I can find ways to improve and play these opponents on a more equal footing so that I don’t face such a difficulty in the future.”

 The fact that you met up again with your mother and your siblings, however, helps you move past it more easily…